chaowentan/Purify/README.md

 Purify
 ======

-A chrome extension that provides a pure reading experience.
+A chrome extension that helps you read news articles with minimal distraction and scrolling.